matthematics/schubmult/README.md

 schubmult_yz.py is for multiplying double Schubert polynomials in different sets of coefficient variables (labeled y and z), and schubmult_double.py is for multiplying double Schubert polynomials in the same set of coefficient variables.
 Both have the same command line syntax as schubmult.py. schubmult_double.py displays the result with nonnegative coefficients in terms of the negative simple roots.
 Both are of course slower than schubmult.py, and expressing the result positively for schubmult_double.py slows it down even more.

-Both schubmult_yz.py and schubmult_double.py require symengine, which I have only been able to get to work on Linux.
+Both schubmult_yz.py and schubmult_double.py require symengine.
 For versions that are much slower but use only sympy, use the _sympy scripts.